 Knowing what goes in the bin is critical to ensuring the success of the recycling process.
-Putting the wrong materials into the recycling bin may ruin the entire batch.
+Putting the wrong materials into the recycling bin may ruin the entire batch of recyclable materials.

-The material in a recycling container is taken to a material recovery facility (MRF), where the material is separated and processed for selling to companies that buy recycled materials for making products.
-The higher the quality of the recycled material, the more the companies will want to buy it, and the higher the price they’ll pay for it.
+The material in a recycling bin is taken to a material recovery facility (MRF), where the material is separated and processed for selling to companies that buy recycled materials for making products.
+The higher the quality of the recycled material, the more the companies will want to buy it, and the higher the material’s value is.

-- Machines that handle the sorting of the materials can become damaged, which means that precious time, energy and money will be needed to repair the machines.
+- Machines that handle the sorting of the materials can become damaged, which means that precious time, energy, and money will be needed to repair the machines.

 - If no equipment is available to do the job, more material in the bin that shouldn’t be there makes the job far more difficult and inefficient for workers sorting the material by hand.

 - Also, it may inhibit the materials in the bin that should be there from turning into the highest quality materials possible, or it could even send everything in the bin straight to the landfill.
-It may be cliché, but the expression, “one bad apple could spoil the bunch” pretty much sums up the situation.
+It may be cliché, but the expression “one bad apple could spoil the bunch” pretty much sums up the situation.

 Editor’s note: This story was updated in September 2020.